 Early admission is a form of dual enrollment permitting high school students to enroll in college or career courses on a full-time basis on a college or technical center campus.
 Students can earn both high school and college/career credits for courses completed.
-LCS students dual enrolled at the Lively Technical Center will have tuition and textbook fees waived.
-Any other costs such as uniforms will be the responsibility of the student.
 Participation in the career early admission program is limited to students who have completed a minimum of 6 semesters of full-time secondary enrollment, including studies undertaken in the ninth grade (§ 1007.271, Fla.
 Stat.).

-Credit Acceleration Program (CAP)
+CREDIT ACCELERATION PROGRAM (CAP)

 The Credit Acceleration Program allows a student to earn high school credit in Algebra I, Algebra II, geometry, United States history, or biology if the student passes the statewide, standardized assessment administered under § 1008.22, Fla.
 Stat.
 Notwithstanding, § 1003.436, Fla.
 Stat., course credit may be awarded to a student who is not enrolled in the course, or who has not completed the course, if the student attains a passing score on the corresponding statewide, standardized assessment.
-Students not enrolled in the course, or who have not completed the course may take the assessment during the regular administration of the assessment or examination.
+Students not enrolled in the course, or who have not completed the course may take the assessment during the regular administration of the assessment.